 Standing at the base of Skogafoss, with its millions of gallons of water thundering down over the cliff, makes you feel very small.
 Climb the stairs next to the waterfall to get a view from the top as well.
 If you’re up for a hike, this is where the walk to Thorsmork starts. (+/- 10 hours walking) You don’t have to do the whole trail, even one hour makes for some serious gorgeous scenery!

 From Skogafoss, it’s only a short drive to the Solheimajökull glacier tongue.
 You can walk to the base on your own, but if you want to do some proper glacier-hiking, you will obviously need to book a guide.

 Continue to the black sand beach of Vik and the basalt rock formations at Reynisfara.
 Rainy and windy weather truly make for an apocalyptic atmosphere!

 From Höfn, drive along the coast and discover the remote East Fjords.
 The highlight and probably the best place to stay overnight is Seydisfjördur, surrounded by snow-capped mountains and dripping waterfalls.
 The road up there is steep and even in June you may encounter fog, be careful!

 Take a wander in the beautiful surroundings of Seydisfjördur, passing waterfalls and bizarre sound sculptures.
 If you are here between May and August, go and check out the puffins in Borgarfjördur Estri.

 A 2h30 drive will take you to Myvatn, THE must see in the north.
 There’s plenty to see and do: lava formations, volcanoes, geothermal activity, … Don’t forget to have a soak in the Myvatn nature baths!

 Stay another night in Myvatn. and make a daytrip to Dettifoss waterfall and the Asbyrgi canyon.
 On the way back, you can go whale-watching in Húsavik.

 Take some time to explore the second city of Iceland: Akureyri .
 On the way to Akureyri, make sure you stop at Godafoss, my favourite waterfall by far!
 From there on, continue towards the beautiful village of Siglofjördur to discover the herring-history of Iceland (it’s much more interesting than it sounds, trust me!)

-Day 11: Be prepared for a long drive (+/- 5 hours) to get to Stykkishólmur, where gorgeous little islands dot the bay of Breidafjördur.
+It takes about hours to get to Stykkishólmur, where gorgeous little islands dot the bay of Breidafjördur.
 Why not take a boat ride to check some of them out?
 Or indulge in some fresh fish at the little harbour and climb the basalt rock formation of Súgandisey.
 Don’t forget to visit Stykkishólmur’s futuristic church!

 The Snaefellsnes peninsula is one of my favourite parts of Iceland, it packs in so much in a relatively small area: crunching lava, black beaches, stunning rock formations, … There are plenty of walking opportunities too!

 Have you visited the country of fire and ice?
 What places would you add to this two week itinerary for Iceland?